Dog Soldiers (film): Sequel

 Producer David E. Allen said in January 2004 that a sequel, Dog Soldiers: Fresh Meat, would begin a 35-day shoot that April in either Luxembourg or Canada with a budget of $5.5 million.
 Andy Armstrong, a second-unit director on films including Hellbound: Hellraiser II and Nightbreed, would direct from an Eric Miller script, with Allen and Brian Patrick O’Toole returning as producers.
 No casting was announced.
-Allen said the plot would involve Cooper being "picked up by an American team who, we find out, were the real opponents for the war games for Sgt.
+Allen said the plot would involve Private Cooper being "picked up by an American team who, we find out, were the real opponents for the war games for Sgt.
 Wells' squad."
 A year later, he elaborated that, "In the first film, it was a family who were the werewolves.
 In this one, it's an actual team of werewolves who are true military men.
 So even though they are now werewolves, they act like a trained military unit."

-In January 2005, Michael J. Bassett was in talks to direct, but by July 2006, Rob Green, who previously directed the horror film The Bunker, was set to direct and said he and Miller had written a story in which "Some of the characters actually love being a werewolf because they are so powerful – the ultimate killing machine … [I]t's a fun spin on the traditional angle that being a werewolf is a curse which damns the person no matter what.
+In January 2005, M. J. Bassett was in talks to direct, but by July 2006, Rob Green, who previously directed the horror film The Bunker, was set to direct and said he and Miller had written a story in which "Some of the characters actually love being a werewolf because they are so powerful – the ultimate killing machine … [I]t's a fun spin on the traditional angle that being a werewolf is a curse which damns the person no matter what.
 We also have a very savage she-wolf in the climax who faces against the leader of the pack of Dog Soldiers."
 Production was not set for autumn 2006.
 By 21 December 2008, however, information about the film had been removed from various web resources including the website of production company Kismet.

 A "Little Red Riding Hood"-inspired web series, Dog Soldiers: Legacy, was announced in September 2011 by producer and Kismet vice-president, Allen, now going by D. Eric Allen.
 A teaser trailer for the series was filmed in northwest Arkansas over the last weekend of August 2011.
 Directed by Ryan Lightbourn, the trailer included members of Allen's family, including his grandmother Pat "Nan" Allen and his sister Emmy Allen, as Red.
 Allen also said the Dog Soldiers sequel was in early pre-production.

 An early poster of Dog Soldiers: Fresh Meat was released with the tagline "Coming 2014" across the bottom on 23 March 2014.
 D. Eric Allen announced that a prequel and another sequel are in the planning stages, and Fresh Meat would be released on 20 December 2014.
 This date passed with no release and no additional updates on the film's status.

 Neil Marshall stated in an audio commentary for Dog Soldiers, that the moment in the film when Megan cuts her hand on a shard of glass was meant to be a setup for a second sequel about werewolf DNA, which would complete a planned trilogy.
 However, he added that the planned sequels will "probably amount to nothing now."